flutter/website/src/content/ai-toolkit/feature-integration.md

 LLM response that's specific to and integrated with your app.
-For example, when the user requests a recipe in the [recipes example app][], the LLM response is used to create a widget that’s specific to showing recipes just like the rest of the app does and to provide for an **Add** button in case the user would like to add the recipe to their database:
+For example, when the user requests a recipe in the [recipes example app][], the LLM response is used to create a widget that's specific to showing recipes just like the rest of the app does and to provide for an **Add** button in case the user would like to add the recipe to their database: